 The Creature's Choice

-The worst part of the morning, the drive, is over.
-Now he pushes past glass doors, making a beeline for the elevator.
+Pushing past glass doors, Alan makes a beeline for the elevator.
 Above him, the one light that isn't broken flickers, casting shadows across the empty lobby.
 To say it kindly, the elevator has seen better days.
-Sure, the light could be fixed, it'd improve the atmosphere instantly, but replacing the broken light won't do anything about the mold growing in the corner seams, or the mess of fingerprints across metal walls.
-Alan knows for a fact that the stain in the corner has been there since he started, and somehow it's grown to infect the entire left side of the frankly disgusting machine.
+Sure, the light could be fixed.
+It'd improve the atmosphere instantly, but replacing the broken light won't do anything for the mold growing in the corner seams or the mess of fingerprints on the walls.
+He knows for a fact that the stain in the corner has been there since he started, and somehow it's grown to infect the entire left side of the frankly disgusting machine.

 Heaving a sigh and dismissing his thoughts, Alan presses the number for his floor.
-He'd lean against the walls for the ride if they were clean, but they're not, so he stands straight, watching the light climb across buttons and wishing he'd called out for the day.
+He'd lean against the wall for the ride if it were clean.
+Instead, he taps his foot, watching the blinking lights climb across floor buttons and wishing he'd called out for the day.
 Or the week.
 Or the year.

 On the plus side, tomorrow is the beginning of the weekend.
 Two days in which he can do as he pleases, rest as long as he needs, and finally relax.
 Yes, he'll be back to the same state come Monday, but right now that doesn't matter.
-He just has to get through the day and then he's free, for a while.
+He just has to get through the day, and then he’s free!
+Kinda.

 As if by fate, or perhaps a cruel joke on the universe's part, the elevator freezes.
-Alan watches the lights on the buttons flicker in tune with the bulb overhead, and then disappear entirely.
+The lights flicker in tune with the bulb overhead, and then disappear entirely.
 He gives it a second, because this is an old, unkept elevator, and it isn't uncommon for it to stop only to start again a few minutes later.

-Alan looks up, expecting Tom, or one of the other maintenance technicians, only to see a creature.
-They step without footsteps, talons that leak oozing tar carrying the mass to the left corner.
-A growing shadow pokes at the roof of the elevator with their horns.
+Alan looks up, expecting Tom or one of the other maintenance technicians, only to see a creature.
+They step without footsteps.
+Talons that leak oozing tar carry the mass to the left corner.
+A growing shadow pokes at the roof of the elevator with its horns.
 Yet, the only true features Alan can see are glowing yellow eyes that remain locked with his, never moving, even as the creature settles into their corner.

-When he blinks, the door is closed, the 'emergency' button still pressed, the bulb overhead constant in its flicker.
-He checks the corner one more time, assuming the creature to be just as imaginary as the open door, but the creature is still there.
-Still watching.
+When he blinks, the door is closed.
+Only the overhead light has returned to normal, but the floor panel still flashes, and the emergency button is still pressed.
+He checks the corner one more time, assuming the creature to be just as imaginary as the open door, but it's actually there.
+Just watching.

 "Alan."
-They greet, as though this is perfectly normal and not at all concerning.
+It greets, as though this is perfectly normal and not at all concerning.

-Alan blinks again, squinting his eyes.
-He can nearly see metal walls through the creature's willow-like body.
-They've got to be a hallucination.
-Maybe Alan's been getting less sleep than he thinks he is, or maybe the twenty minutes he's been stuck in the elevator are starting to get to him.
+He blinks again, squinting his eyes.
+The metal walls are almost visible through the creature's willow-like body.
+It’s got to be a hallucination.
+Maybe he’s been getting less sleep than he thought.
+Or this is something his brain is coming up with as a result of being stuck in the elevator.

-It doesn't matter either way.
+It doesn't matter.
 Eventually, the elevator will move once more, the door will open, and Alan will trudge through the day as he always does.
 His eyes track back to the creature, still there, still watching.
-They blink back slowly, empty void of a mouth opening to what Alan assumes is a smile.
+They blink back slowly, an empty void of a mouth opening to what Alan assumes is a smile.

 "If you could do anything, what would you do?"

-Alan snorts, an age old question his mind often throws his way.
-He turns his head away, leaning against the steadily warming wall and sighs.
-This is a conversation he's has a thousand times.
-He thinks again of the exhaustion that's carved itself into his bones, of the trip to Cape Cod that he'd never actually taken, of the years spent toiling for a paycheck that barely pays his bills, of the years left before him in which he continues this never ending cycle until he can continue no more.
+Alan snorts, an age-old question his mind often throws his way.
+This is a conversation he's had a thousand times.
+He thinks again of the exhaustion that's carved itself into his bones.
+Then comes the trip to the mountains that he'd never actually taken, which leads to the bleak reality of a life spent toiling for a paycheck that barely pays his bills.
+That, of course, bleeds into the dimmer future in which he continues this never-ending cycle until he dies.

 The creature snorts, a gurgling of tar.
 "Humans are already free."

-In it's audacity, the creatures laughs.
-Those glowing eyes finally close, horns scraping along the walls while they cackle.
+In its audacity, the creature laughs.
+Those glowing eyes finally close, horns scraping along the ceiling.
 "But you are free.
-You confine yourself with laws, expectations, customs and beliefs, but at the end of it all, you are not bound to these things.
+You confine yourself to laws, expectations, customs, and beliefs.
+But at the end of it all, you are not bound to these things.
 You can do as you please.
 This?"

-They gesture to the walls.
+It gestures to the walls.
 Metal gives way to transparency, and Alan watches with wide eyes as the office comes to life around him.
-At the reception desk, Bill notates his fourth sticky note of 'to-do's, despite the fact that business hours haven't started yet.
+At the reception desk, Bill notates his fourth sticky note of to-dos, even though business hours haven't started yet.
 Rose is at the coffee pot, carefully measuring grounds and preparing cups for the morning staff.
 John is already working on morning prep sheets, numbers large enough on the screen that Alan can make out a 'four' from the elevator.
-One of the meeting rooms is full, Lucy stands at the front, barely awake herself and speaking to her assembled unconscious co-workers.
+One of the meeting rooms is full, and Lucy stands at the front, barely awake herself.
 In the same hallway, Tom kneels before the water fountain that broke last week, tools at his side and grease staining his clothes.

 "This is all choice."
 The creature says.
-"None of you have to do this.
-You could run amok in fields of flowers, swim through lakes and bask in the sun.
+"None of you have to do any of this.
+You could run amok in fields of flowers, swim through lakes, and bask in the sun.
 You have free will, Alan, it is the beauty of humanity in all its violent kindness."

 Alan shakes his head, chest twisting as the walls fade back into reality.
 "You're not making any sense.
-This isn't a choice, it's necessity.
-If we don't work, we don't have money, we can't pay our bills, we can't buy food, we lose our homes, we'd be dead within the first three months-"
+This isn't a choice, it's a necessity.
+If we don't work, we don't have money, we can't pay our bills, we can't buy food, and we lose our homes.
+We'd be dead within the first three months-"

 The creature sighs, a groan of bolts that keeps the elevator suspended midair.
 "You're confining yourself.
 You expect me to believe you want for nothing but money.
-That you are the same as rich men whose hearts are corrupted by greed.
 That your purpose lies in vain labor.
-But, that is not what I asked.
-You have a choice to make.
-If you do not believe you have one in life, I swear you at least have one with me.
-So I will ask again, differently."
+But I know that is untrue.
+And it is not what I asked.”

 "What would you do?"